fullstack-2567/2567-2-FullStack-Final-Backend/README.md

 The application should now be running and connected to the PostgreSQL database.
-Access the application at `http://localhost:3000/` Access the Swagger UI at `http://localhost:3000/api`
+Access the application at `http://localhost:3000/` Access Open API json at `http://localhost:3000/openapi.json` Access Scalar API Reference at `http://localhost:3000/reference`, or the Swagger UI at `http://localhost:3000/api`

 ## Compile and run the project